I'm an avid cyclist who has ridden 30,000+ miles over the past seven years. I enjoy sharing the little I know with interested others.

 The Inexorable Rise of E-Bikes

-When I read the word ‘inexorable’ in print for the first time back in my mid-30s, I can remember thinking I wanted to use it in a sentence someday.
-Today’s that day.
 The popularity and prevalence of e-bikes is rising exponentially.
-The fact is that there is more good than bad to be found in that inexorable rise.
+The fact is there is more good than bad to be found in that inexorable rise.
 Fundamentally, more people on bikes is not a bad thing!
 And in any case, they are selling so quickly, people are jumping aboard the e-bike bandwagon so quickly, and in such great numbers...there are few options but to accept that and learn how to adapt.
-Indeed, the National Park Service acknowledged as much last summer and published official guidance to that end.
-Their Policy Memorandum 19-01 details the commonly accepted definitions of e-bike categories and explicitly allows them to be used just like a regular bicycle.
+Indeed, the National Park Service acknowledged as much in 2019 and published official guidance to that end.
+Their Policy Memorandum 19-01 detailed the commonly accepted definitions of e-bike categories and explicitly allowed them to be used just like a regular bicycle.
 I, too, believe the best possible course of action is to embrace the presence of e-bikes and not try in vain to fight it.
 As fate would have it, I guess, my own unexpected and quite pleasant experience with these marvelous machines is but one supporting anecdote among many, many more that are surely to come.

 © 2020 greg cain